inclu-media/SuperDuo/README.md

 #### Database

-Two now colums for team urls were added.
+Two new colums for team urls were added.
 These url are used for dynamically fetching a team's crest from wikimedia.

 #### MainScreenFragment